 Imagery refers to mental pictures in your mind, or to words and descriptions that create mental pictures.
 Gustatory imagery, in particular, refers to imagery related to the sense of taste.
 In other words, with gustatory imagery, the writer describes what is being tasted.
 Those descriptions should create pictures in your mind that make you think about that taste.

 Examples of gustatory imagery are any descriptions that you read that can almost make you taste what the author is discussing or that can allow you to imagine what something tastes like.

-Here are some examples of gustatory imagery:
+Here are some gustatory imagery examples:

-- The salty sweet flavor of salt water taffy was Carrie's very favorite thing about going to the beach for summer vacation.
+- The salty, sweet flavor of salt water taffy was Carrie's very favorite thing about going to the beach for summer vacation.

 - Sue thought she was biting into an orange slice and was shocked as her mouth exploded with the bitter taste of a lemon.

 - After being pushed in the pool, Joe's mouth filled with the burning taste of chlorinated water.